MyriaBailey/rb101/lesson_6/ttt_notes.md

   - idx on all_lines, find the specific empty sq of the array

 **NEXTER TO DO: board_info hash for :size, :rows, :cols, etc?**
+- board is a HASH with :squares, as well

 ---